 Am I Schizophrenic?
 Understanding The Schizophrenia Diagnostic Process

 Schizophrenia can be a complex psychotic disorder that usually causes symptoms like hallucinations, delusions, and disorganized thinking.
-If you think you may be living with schizophrenia, it can be crucial to understand the symptoms of this condition, as well as the criteria that doctors and mental health professionals require for diagnosis.
+If you think you may be living with schizophrenia, understanding the symptoms of this condition, as well as the criteria that doctors and mental health professionals require for diagnosis, may be the first step toward treatment and improved quality of life.
 Once a person has been diagnosed with schizophrenia, they may pursue treatment in the form of doctor-prescribed medication and various types of therapy.

 What is schizophrenia?